IdanErgaz/Terraform-IaC/README.md

 - wait until it will be finished with no errors.
 - Run: terraform apply -var-file .\staging.tfvars
 - Type yes
--The deployment should be end successfully
+- Wait for 1-3 minutes - The deployment should be end successfully
 - you should get output of the admin_password, current_workspace:staging and vmss_front_ip.
 ```
 5. Creating the production environment: